raymondji/commitstack/README.md

 In addition, commitstack tries to fit into Git as naturally as possible and lean on existing concepts/funcionality.
 Git already has the basic building blocks needed to do stacking workflows (e.g. with `git rebase --update-refs`), and many people stack without any extra tools.
 For everyone in that bucket, commitstack should (hopefully) feel like it fits right in (while removing much of the friction).

+Lastly, as mentioned above, commitstack aims to provide full support for Gitlab and Github, and hopefully be easy to extend to other Git hosting providers.

 ## Installation

 Go version >= 1.22 is required.
 To install Go on macOS: